 The students are encouraged to provide an unbiased review on the importance of class, cultural and female oppression in crime.
-Furthermore, we look into various cultures and their Beliefs through the investigation of religion and its responsibility to consolidate for human suffering across the world.
+Furthermore, we look into the relationship between Media and Society and the effects that mass media have on the world.